JairoFra/rai-auto-converter-chrome-extension-v2/README.md

 ## Further developments
 New features to be added:
-* Conversion for other currencies
+* Expand the number of currencies supported
 * Blacklisting URLs
 * New proposals from the [Reflexer Labs](https://reflexer.finance/) community